Wages account for 1/3rd of country's total income: Report

-A recent study shows that one-third of the income generated in the economy came from wages, and the the balance from capital.
+A recent study shows that one-third of the income generated in the economy came from wages and the balance from capital.

 The report by India Ratings and Research said that a reorganisation of the GVA (Gross Value Added) data of the Central Statistical Office gave an insight into the manner in which the income generated in the production process is being distributed across the two key factors of production, labour and capital.